 Why you will love this recipe

 - There's so much flavor packed in this simple recipe.
-Lima beans are among my favorites to cook with because they cook so quickly!
-I adore them in recipes like this lima bean curry and mashed lima bean potatoes.
+Lima beans (also called butter beans) are among my favorites to cook with because they cook so quickly!
+I adore them in recipes like this lima bean curry and this creamy butter beans recipe.
 In this gigantes recipe the creamy beans with the tangy-sweet tomatoes are amazing!

 - You need just eight ingredients.
 There are a few additional ingredients that are completely optional.
 And everything used in this recipe comes from the pantry.